 To demonstrate recklessness, the lawsuit argues that a “current CBS legal officer, who was a Duke classmate of Watson’s and Fairfax’s, had information all along that Fairfax did not rape or sexually assault Watson.”

-The suit also contends that CBS’s decision to air Tyson’s and Watson’s interviews was motivated by a desire to improve their own reputation, which had been damaged by a number of high-profile #MeToo scandals.
+The suit also contends that CBS This Morning’s decision to air Tyson’s and Watson’s interviews was motivated by a desire to improve their own reputation, which had been damaged by a number of high-profile #MeToo scandals.
 This goal, Fairfax’s complaint argues, caused the network to abandon traditional reporting standards.

 “Upon information and belief… the network sought to visibly align itself on the side of perceived victims to improve its public image,” the complaint says.
 “As a result of that bias, CBS abandoned sound, standard journalistic practices that would have revealed fabrications, inconsistencies, and provably false statements made by Watson and Tyson…”.